ascensum/gen-image-factory/docs/prd/technical-constraints-and-integration-requirements.md

 ## Deployment and Operations

 The final application will be packaged using `electron-builder` to generate distributable installers for Windows, macOS, and Linux.

+*   **Automated Cloud Builds:** Releases are built automatically by GitHub Actions when a tag is pushed.
+*   **Source of Truth:** The GitHub Releases page is the official source for all distribution artifacts.
+Local builds are for development and debugging only.

 ### Release and CI Policy (2025-11-02)